vinkodlak/rigpro.consulting/src/pages/index.md

 pitches:
   - title: How Do We Operate?
     body: >-
-      Regardless of whether we are a part of the highest-profile exploration operation in the world, or involved in the most basic logging operation in a mature field, we'll give out 100%, we will improve safety and efficiency and eventually save the money - that is our promise to our clients.
+      Regardless of whether we are involved in the the highest profile exploration operation in the world, or  the most basic logging operation in a mature field, our commencement will always be 100% no matter how big or small a project.
+Our mission is to improve safety and efficiency and eventually reduce costs - that is our promise to our clients.
     image:
       altText: Alt image1
       image: /img/Image-2.png